 Do you love spending time outdoors mountain biking?
 If so, you’re definitely not alone!
-Mountain biking is a great way to get some exercise and enjoy the natural world at the same time.
+Mountain biking is an effective cardio exercise and a great way to enjoy the natural world at the same time.
 But have you ever wondered how many calories you burn mountain biking?
 Let’s take a look at the science behind calorie burning while mountain biking and answer that question for you!

 Mountain biking is an exciting and challenging sport that requires a lot of energy.
 A typical 60-minute mountain bike ride burns between 600 and 900 calories, with a caloric deficit of 60 to 120 per mile based on the biker’s weight.
 To lose one pound in value, the biker must ride for 3 to 6 hours.

-When calculating how many calories are burned while mountain biking, consider the level of the ride and the bodyweight of the rider.
-The larger the weight of the rider, the more calories he’ll require to perform any typical day-to-day activities, which also translates to how many calories he burns riding his mountain bike.
+When calculating how many calories are burned while mountain biking, consider the difficulty level of the ride and the bodyweight of the mountain biker.
+The heavier the rider, the more calories he or she will require for typical day-to-day physical activities, which also pertains to how many calories he burned from mountain biking.

 |Bodyweight||Moderately Active Mountain biking (Calories burned, 60 Minutes)||Moderately Active Mountain biking (Calories burned, 60 Minutes)||Moderately Active Mountain biking (Calories burned, 60 Minutes)|

-Keep in mind that there is no set method for determining how many calories are burned during a bike ride since everyone is different and has varying metabolic rates.
+We would like to say that the above is 100 true, however, the reality is that there is no set method for determining how many calories are burned during a bike ride since every individual has varying metabolic rates.

-As a result, smartwatches and fitness bands’ counting methods are flawed, however, if you want an estimate of how many calories you burn during a bike ride, use the table above.
+As a result, the calories counting methodolgies of devices like smartwatches and fitness bands are flawed.
+With that said, if you want an estimate of how many calories you burn during a bike ride, use the table above.

 The advantages of mountain biking in burning calories are clear in the table above, which shows that it is an excellent way to lose weight and get in shape due to the significant levels of energy required to ride your mountain bike on difficult terrain.

-A pound of fat has around 3,500 calories, so if you want to lose a pound while mountain biking you’ll need to pedal for 4 hours and 22 minutes.
+If reducing fat is your goal, keep in mind that a pound of fat equates to roughly 3,500 calories.
+This means that if you want to lose one pound while mountain biking you’ll need to actively pedal for about 4 hours and 22 minutes.

-Mountain biking is an excellent method to get in shape and burn extra calories, according to one study, a typical mountain biker may burn between 65 and 90 calories in one mile, while a competitive mountain bike rider can burn up to 170 calories per mile.
+A typical mountain biker can burn somewhere between 65 and 90 calories in a mile.
+Contrast those numbers with those of a competitive mountain bike rider who can burn up to 170 calories per mile.

 You’re undoubtedly considering how you might make mountain biking even more efficient now that we’ve shown it’s one of the most efficient methods to burn calories while having a lot of fun.
 There are different methods to burn more calories while mountain biking, they include:

-- Increase the intensity level: This will increase your heart rate and calorie burning.
+- Increase your intensity level: This will increase your heart rate and calorie burning.
 The best approach to do this is to boost the pedaling frequency for a time period (30 seconds, 1 minute, 5 minutes) before lowering it again by the same amount of time on your ride.
-This should be done at least 10 times during your ride (20 is ideal) and you’ll have created a HIT (high-intensity interval training) session.
+Doing this about 15 times during your ride will create a HIT (high-intensity interval training) session for yourself.

 - Increase your body weight: You may do this by carrying a bottle of water in a backpack, ensuring that you are hydrated, and burning more calories.
-I always go for a short ride to get a 2.5-liter bottle of freshwater.
+You can also use a weighted vest if you are looking for more of a challenge.

 - Add more uphill to your activities: The metabolic equivalent of climbing 8.5 meters of altitude is 14, whereas going up a mountain is 14, which is a significant difference.